ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 <svelte:head><title>Tainted form check</title></svelte:head>

-When a form field is modified, that field, and in turn the form, is considered _tainted_.
+When form data is modified, that piece of data, and in turn the form, is considered _tainted_.
 A Superforms feature is to prevent the user from losing data, by accidentaly navigating away from a tainted form.

 ## Usage